johngrahamreynolds/johngrahamreynolds/README.md

       🧪🚹🚺 Using all the above to consider ways of improving the Human Condition (Brain-Computer Interfaces, etc.)

-🌱 I’m currently learning ...
+🌱 I’m currently learning and solving problems in...

       👾🚀🔀 Quantum Field Theory and Mathematical Physics pertaining to Holography, String Theory